-At Perenich The Law Firm, we handle all varieties of personal injury cases, from car accidents to construction site injuries.
+At Perenich Law Injury Attorneys, we handle all varieties of personal injury cases, from car accidents to construction site injuries.
 One specific subset of car accident claims that we deal with quite often is when a car or other motor vehicle strikes a pedestrian.
 Here are 3 questions about pedestrian accident claims commonly asked by our clients.
 Contact our office to learn more information.

 3 Questions About Pedestrian Accident Claims | What Should I Do After an Injury?